Index theory of uniform pseudodifferential operators: Index theorems for uniform operators

 and this pairing is continuous, i.e., $\int_M \ind(P) \wedge [\varphi] \le \|\ind(P) \|_\infty \cdot \| [\varphi] \|_1$, where $\| \largecdot \|_\infty$ denotes the sup-seminorm on $\HbdR^{m-k}(M)$ and $\| \largecdot \|_1$ the $L^1$-seminorm on $H_{c, \mathrm{dR}}^k(M)$. \end{cor}

+\begin{proof} The corollary follows from Theorem \ref{thm:local_thm_pseudos} (if $M$ is not orientable then we first have to pass to the orientation cover of it).
+The continuity statement follows from the definition of the seminorms.
+The only thing we have to know is that $\ind(P)$ is given by a bounded de Rham form. \end{proof}

 \begin{rem} Though it may seem that the above corollary is in some sense equivalent to Theorem \ref{thm:local_thm_pseudos}, it is in fact not.
-It is weaker in the following way: in the case of a non-compact $M$ (the case of interest in this paper) the bounded de Rham cohomology $\HbdR^\ast(M)$ usually contains elements of seminorm $=0$ and due to the bounded of the above pairing we see that we can not detect those elements by that pairing. \end{rem}
+It is weaker in the following way: in the case of a non-compact manifold $M$ the bounded de Rham cohomology $\HbdR^\ast(M)$ usually contains elements of seminorm $=0$ and due to the boundedness of the above pairing we see that we can not detect these elements by it.